studiolift/Enhance-for-Basecamp/README.md

 ## Install

 1. Place the file into your Basecamp SSB's userscript folder located at ~/Library/Application Support/Fluid/SSB/<your-ssb-name>/Userscripts.
 You can also access this from your Basecamp SSB using Userscripts > Open Userscripts Folder.
-2. In your Basecamp SSB, Userscripts > Reload All Userscripts, and then Userscripts > Basecamp Enhanced.
+2. In your Basecamp SSB, Userscripts > Reload All Userscripts, and then Userscripts > Enhance! for Basecamp.
 3. Reload the page or restart your SSB to ensure it has been installed correctly.

 And that's it!
 You may need to reload the page or restart your SSB to ensure it has been installed correctly.